 Changes in invasive pneumococcal disease due to PCV7 serotypes following introduction of PCV7 to national immunisation programmes.
 Left plot: > 65 years old; right plot: all age groups.

 Image taken from Shiri et al., "Indirect Impact of Childhood Pneumococcal Conjugate Vaccination on Invasive Pneumococcal Disease: A Global Systematic Review and Meta-analysis", The Lancet Global Health (2016).

-- Tinevimbo Shiri, Samik Datta, Jason Madan, Alexander Tsertsvadze, Pamela Royle, Matt J. Keeling, Noel McCarthy, Stavros Petrou (2016), 'Indirect Impact of Childhood Pneumococcal Conjugate Vaccination on Invasive Pneumococcal Disease: A Global Systematic Review and Meta-analysis', The Lancet Global Health 5(1), 51-59.
+- Tinevimbo Shiri, Samik Datta, Jason Madan, Alexander Tsertsvadze, Pamela Royle, Matthew J. Keeling, Noel McCarthy and Stavros Petrou (2016), 'Indirect Impact of Childhood Pneumococcal Conjugate Vaccination on Invasive Pneumococcal Disease: A Global Systematic Review and Meta-analysis', The Lancet Global Health 5(1), 51-59.
 [ARTICLE].